Inzonee/otw-bandit-writeups/README.md

 ## What I learned
-- `file` reads magic bytes to determine the real file type — file extensions can lie, which matters in security contexts
+- `file` reads magic bytes to determine the real file type — file extensions can lie, which matters in security contexts.
-- `&&` runs the second command only if the first succeeded
+- `&&` runs the second command only if the first succeeded.
-- `xxd -r` reverses a hexdump back to binary
+- `xxd -r` reverses a hexdump back to binary.
-- Never `cat` a binary file — it corrupts your terminal output

 # Bandit Level 13 → 14